agoda-com/dotnet-build-metrics/README.md

 # Dotnet Build Metrics

-This is a custom MSBuild task that will measure the time to build each project and publishes the information to an ElasticSearch datastore.
+This is a custom MSBuild task that will measure the time to build each project and publishes the information to a datastore.
 The intent is to measure and improve developer experience on local workstations.

 **_Username and hostname are collected as a part of build information_**